gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 Java can use the [Bouncy Castle Java](https://www.bouncycastle.org/documentation/documentation-java/#bouncy-castle-java-fips-documentation) libraries or the algorithms ML-KEM and ML-DSA (JEPs 496 and 497) in [JDK 24](https://openjdk.org/projects/jdk/24/).
 JavaScript can call the liboqs C library [compiled to web assembly](https://emscripten.org/).
+C++ can call the liboqs C library or others at higher protocol layers like the [OpenSSL libcrypto](https://docs.openssl.org/master/man7/ossl-guide-libcrypto-introduction/).

 # Initiatives